moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/view_dp_info/index.md

 ## Quick concepts

-Before we dive in, let’s review a few essential terms:
+As we understand that Data Product is a ready-to-use, reliable, and governed data solution designed to provide meaningful and actionable insights to meet specific business needs.
+It is a self-contained entity that delivers analytical data through predefined inputs, outputs, and APIs.
+Let's understand more about its components.

+### **Components of a Data Product**

-- **Inputs:** The raw data that feed into a Data Product or analysis.
+- **Inputs**: Inputs refer to the raw data that feeds into a Data Product or analysis.
+These datasets serve as the foundation for all processing and transformations that the Data Product performs.

-- **Outputs:** The insights or processed data generated from a Data product.
+- **Outputs**: Outputs are the insights or processed data generated from a Data Product.
+A Data Product may have one or more outputs, or in some cases, none.
+These outputs might include processed datasets which are cleaned and transformed data, ready for analysis.

-- **Semantic Model:** A framework that defines and organizes data relationships to ensure clarity and consistency.
+- **Semantic model**: A Semantic Model maps physical data to logical tables by defining relationships between data entities and creating meaningful metrics.
+It simplifies the underlying data structure into familiar business terms.

+    1. **Abstracting complexity**:  It abstract representations of the data designed for ease of use.
+    2. **Providing insights**: Enables easy understanding of key metrics and relationships.
-- **Metric:** A quantifiable measure used to track and evaluate the performance of a Data Product.
+       - A Metric is a quantifiable measure used to track and evaluate the product performance or customer behaviour.
+Metrics are  derived from the Semantic Model and represent key business indicators.
+    3. **Facilitating Interaction**: Serves as a user-friendly interface for data exploration.

-- **Data Quality:** The degree to which data is accurate, complete, consistent, and reliable for its intended use.
+- **Data Quality**: The degree to which data is accurate, complete, consistent, and reliable for its intended use.

+- **Access options**: These are consumption portsfor exposing data through APIs or BI tools for downstream applications.

 ## What do you need to get started?